Xiaoya-Deng/PPI-sites-prediction/Readme.md

 * Put feature files of each complex in a fold.

-* Run leave_one_complex.py, then you can get AUC of each complex by using leave one complex validation.
+* Run leave_one_complex.py, then you can get AUC of each complex by using leave-one-complex-out validation.

+* Run kfold.py, then you can get the result of 5-fold cross-validation.

 _We tested our model on 8  Intel(R) Xeon(R) Silver 4112 CPU @ 2.60GHz and NVIDIA Corporation GP102 [TITAN Xp] (rev a1)._